edertone/TurboBuilder/TurboBuilder-Node/src/main/resources/project-templates/site_php/extras/help/upgrade-project-files-to-framework.md

     src/main/robots.txt

 6- Overwrite all the libraries found at src/main/libs/ with the ones on tmpfolder

+7- Review that turbosite.json and turbobuilder.json are valid compared to the generated ones

 7- Review extras folder for outdated documentation